-If you can’t find a code for your waste
+If you cannot find a code for your waste

-Check the technical guidance on waste - it also includes information about waste classification, hazardous waste and waste sampling.
+Check the technical guidance on waste, it includes more information about waste classification and assessing waste.

 You must not use landfill waste acceptance criteria (WAC) results for waste classification purposes.

 How to find out if your waste is hazardous or POPs waste

 In most cases you can check the waste code or codes associated with your waste to see if they are hazardous and POPs waste.
 You must make sure your waste contractor can dispose of this waste properly.

-Many products include orange and black danger symbols or red and white hazard pictograms to indicate they’re hazardous - check the technical guidance on waste for more information.
+Many products include orange and black danger symbols or red and white hazard pictograms to indicate they’re hazardous.

-Some products (eg cosmetics and medicines) aren’t normally labelled with hazard symbols - check the product’s safety data sheet.
+Some products (for example cosmetics and medicines) are not normally labelled with hazard symbols - check the product’s safety data sheet.

-It’s illegal to mix a hazardous waste with either non-hazardous or another hazardous waste.
+It’s illegal to mix hazardous or POPs waste with either non-hazardous or another hazardous waste.

 You will usually need more than one code if you store more than one type of non-hazardous waste in your container.